Are you thinking about stopping completely, having a break, or cutting down your alcohol or drug use?

 - Medical, emotional and pharmacological support

-This is a free and confidential service available to people of any age who live, work, study or spend the majority of their time in the Hume region in Victoria.
+This is a free and confidential service available to people of any age.

 Withdrawal Nurses are based at Gateway Health in Wangaratta and Wodonga.